 - That group members are not expected to agree with the public bodies about all decisions they are consulted on but will be able to explain how they were consulted

-The Group will have a 50:50 gender balance and that at least 2 places will be taken by young people (i.e. under the age of 20)
+The Groups will have a 50:50 gender balance and that at least 2 places will be taken by young people (i.e. under the age of 20)

-The group will be supported by Ipswich Borough Council in terms of organising meetings, taking notes, providing refreshments etc and ISCRE will support the group to develop by brokering the support it needs from the public sector bodies.
+The groups’ incubation will be supported by Ipswich Borough Council in terms of organising meetings, taking notes, providing refreshments etc and ISCRE will support the group to develop by brokering the support they need from the public sector bodies.

-If you are interested in the work of the Racecourse Estate Community Reference Group, please contact us at email@example.com
+If you are interested being involved in your local Community Reference Group, please contact us at email@example.com